mstksg/inCode/copy/entries/hakyll-rewrite.md

 ---
-title: Rewriting my blog with Hakyll and Purescript
+title: Blog Rewrite with Hakyll and Purescript
 categories: Meta
 tags: haskell, hakyll, purescript
 create-time: 2016/03/13 18:37:38
 date: never
 identifier: hakyll-rewrite
-slug: rewriting-my-blog-with-hakyll-and-purescript
+slug: blog-rewrite-with-hakyll-and-purescript
 ---

 It's been almost a year since my last post!
-Things have been a bit hectic with research and related things, and with the unrelenting publishing cycle, any time I can get to write or explore has been a great escape.
+Things have been a bit hectic with research and related things, and with the unrelenting academia publishing cycle, any time I can get to write or explore has been a nice escape.

 Admittedly, I've also run into some friction updating my blog because it was a compiled web server with some delicate dependencies and required environment